 The landscape of the Ntanzi Community who are beneficiaries of the Ingonyama Trust Board agricultural project which saw the produce of beans by the local community.

 A community garden project at Ntanzi Traditional Council.
 The produce of beans from this project has been harvested for the local community members who were part of this project championed by the Ingonyama Trust Board.

 Imbizo yokusetshenziswa komhlaba nomnotho wawoAmakhosi, community members and leaders of mining houses converged under one roof in Empangeni to discuss issues relating to mining on Ingonyama Trust land.

 Members of Parliament visit Ingonyama Trust BoardMembers of the Portfolio Committee on Rural Development and Land Reform were captured here as part of their oversight visit to Ingonyama Trust Board.

-Please note that our telephone lines are down please send us an email to firstname.lastname@example.org or use the website contact form to get in touch!
+Please note that our telephone lines are now working and there has been no change on the telephone numbers we are still on 033 846 9900.
+Should you still experience any problems feel free to us an email to email@example.com or use the website contact form to get in touch!

 The Ingonyama Trust is a corporate body established in law and is the registered owner of various pieces of land in KwaZulu – Natal which have always historically been part of the Zulu Kingdom dating back to various Zulu kings.
 His Majesty the King is the sole Trustee of the land.